elastic/integrations/packages/checkpoint/docs/README.md

 ## Compatibility

-This module has been tested against Check Point Log Exporter on R80.X but should also work with R77.30.
+This module has been tested against [Check Point Log Exporter](https://sc1.checkpoint.com/documents/R81/WebAdminGuides/EN/CP_R81_LoggingAndMonitoring_AdminGuide/Topics-LMG/Log-Exporter.htm?tocpath=Log%20Exporter%7C_____0) on R80.X, but it should also work with R77.30.

 ## Logs